 How to Reduce Physical Therapy Costs

-For example, the IRS lists “rehabilitation services” as a medical expense included in your HSA benefits.
-However, a doctor has to prescribe PT as part of your care plan.
+Rehabilitation services, such as PT, are one of the medical expenses included in HSA benefits.
+But a doctor has to prescribe PT as part of your care plan for it to count.

-You may be able to negotiate a discount with certain physical therapists for multiple sessions or get information from your doctor's office or the hospital about medical financing options or discounts.
+If you don't have an HSA or an FSA, there are other ways to lower the cost of PT.
+If you will need more than one session, you may be able to get a discount with certain physical therapists.
+You can also get information from your doctor's office or the hospital about medical financing options or discounts.

 - Before starting PT, contact your insurance company to check what coverage you have.